 What's that?

-Um I find that it's much easier to remember the beginning of the psalm when you start doing the exercise.
+When I do my morning exercises, my sort of Philasses exercises or my gym exercises, ones I've been given by my osteopath or whatever, I find that it's much easier to remember the beginning of the psalm when you start doing the exercise.

-So I associate psalms with certain exercises and the same thing.
+So I associate psalms with certain exercises.

-I think that pr that's probably what I've got now.
+That's probably what I've got now.

 Yeah, and different points of the dog walk.